Are you looking for super book series for 5 – 7 year old boys? We have you covered!

-There are a LOT of book series for boys age 5 – 7 years old!
+There are a LOT of book series for boys age 5, 6, and 7 years old!
 And that makes it tough choose books for this age group.

 Series have become very popular for various reasons not the least of which is book sales.
 Be choosy or use this list to find the best book series.

 We find all of the book series for boys especially for you.
 Introduce your boy to a new series today.

 This post may contain affiliate links which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 All opinions are our own and we share things we think would be of interest to boys.